Community & Friends

 Need Testing or Certifications?

-EMU Testing Center is located in Halle Library on the main campus.
+EMU Testing Center is located in Boone Hall on the main campus.
 The Center offers a number of industry certification exams including GED testing.

 Pursue a CNP, a non-profit certification through the Non-Profit Leadership Alliance.